peacdo/hci-portal/README.md

 # HCI Portal

-A comprehensive web portal for Human-Computer Interaction course materials and resources, built with Next.js and Tailwind CSS.
+A web portal for Human-Computer Interaction course materials and resources, built with Next.js and Tailwind CSS.

 ## 📋 Overview